ckyrkou/Hardware_Design_Cores/README.md

-# Hardware_Design_Cores
-IP Cores in Verilog and VHDL for arithmetic functions
+# IP Cores in Verilog and VHDL for arithmetic functions

 These cores have been used in part in the following projects: